youstormorg/Tiwi/README.md

 # Making plots

 Some example Jupyter notebook scripts can be found in this github in the subdirectory [Jupyter_scripts](./Jupyter_scripts)

+As mentioned you will need to join project gx60 and project xp65

 # What are the available variables?
 Below are listed all the variables available in the data.
 The data is divided into 3 netcdf files for each simulations.
 The filename is above each list.